MicrosoftDocs/memdocs/windows-365/business/change-organization-default-settings.md

 ### Operating system

 The 1 vCPU/2 GB RAM/64 GB storage license doesn’t support the Windows 11 minimum hardware requirements.
-When this license is assigned to a user, they will always receive a Windows 10 Cloud PC.
+When this license is assigned to a user, they'll always receive a Windows 10 Cloud PC.

 ### Language and region